Azure/iotedge/edgelet/hsm-rs/README.md

 # HSM Crate

-This create represents a Rust friendlier link to HSM services.
+This crate represents a Rust friendlier link to HSM services.